Free Spay & Neuter Program

 What would prove low-income status?

-- An EBT card issued by the State of New Mexico for Food Stamps, OR
+- Award letter for an EBT card issued by the State of New Mexico for Food Stamps, OR

 - Either the annual letter regarding benefits or the monthly benefit card for Supplemental Security Income (SSI), OR

-- An EBT card issued by the State of New Mexico for the Temporary Assistance for Needy Families (TANF) program, OR
+- Award letter for an EBT card issued by the State of New Mexico for the Temporary Assistance for Needy Families (TANF) program, OR

 - Signing and submitting an affidavit swearing that your income is within the figures listed on the table above for Low Income